tc39/proposal-string-dedent/README.md

     - Open question of whether [isTemplateObject](https://github.com/tc39/proposal-array-is-template-object) would propagate to the output, and [whether this could introduce a security vulnerability](https://github.com/mmkal/proposal-multi-backtick-templates/pull/5#discussion_r441894983)
     - More verbose
     - Lends itself less well to ecmascript-compatible data formats like json5 and forks aiming at modern es features like [json6](https://github.com/d3x0r/JSON6), [jsox](https://github.com/d3x0r/JSOX), [jsonext](https://github.com/jordanbtucker/jsonext) and [ESON](https://github.com/mmkal/eson)
-- Triple-backticks only (not five, or seven, or 2n+1):
+- Triple-backticks:
   - Pros:
-    - Simpler implementation and documentation
+    - Backticks within templates would not need to be escaped
   - Cons:
-    - Triple-backticks within templates would need to be escaped
+    - Technically not backwards-compatible.
+Could break some [real code in the wild](https://github.com/tc39/proposal-string-dedent/issues/8#issuecomment-678731612).
 - Using another character for dedentable templates, e.g. `|||`
   - Pros:
     - Should be easy to select a character which would be a syntax error currently, so the risk even of very contrived breaking changes could go to near-zero